brygrill/geodev-summit-2019/README.md

 ### ArcGIS REST API Endpoints
 With our access token, we will learn how to use the [axios](https://github.com/axios/axios) package to request resources from the ArcGIS REST API.

+### App Improvements
+Outline improvements we could make to the app, such as saving the token and paginated requests.

 ### Useful Links
 - https://developers.arcgis.com/rest/users-groups-and-items/authentication.htm
 - https://developers.arcgis.com/rest/users-groups-and-items/quick-reference.htm